Sangguniang Bayan: Presiding officer

 The municipal vice mayor is the ex officio presiding officer of the Sangguniang Bayan, although he has no voting privilege except in cases to break a deadlock.
-In the absence of the vice mayor, a temporary presiding officer is elected by the Sangguniang Bayan councilors present at the session.
+In the absence of the vice mayor, a temporary presiding officer is elected by the Sangguniang Bayan members present at the session.

 Members

 All municipalities in the Philippines, with the exception of Pateros in Metro Manila, have eight regular members or councilors elected at-large.
 In the case of Pateros, its Sangguniang Bayan is composed of twelve elected councilors, wherein six are elected from each of the two districts Pateros is divided into.

-There are also two ex officio councilors – the municipal chapter presidents of the Liga ng mga Barangay and the Pederasyon ng Sangguniang Kabataan and some municipalities have a reserved seat for the IP Representative which is pursuant to the Republic Act 8371, or the Indigenous Peoples (IP) Rights Act of 1997, that calls for the mandatory representation of IPs and it is formally certified by the concerned NCIP regional director, upon recommendation of the provincial or community service center head and shall serve for a period of three years from the date of assumption to office and can be re-endorsed for another term.
+There are also two ex officio councilors – the municipal chapter presidents of the Liga ng mga Barangay and the Pederasyon ng Sangguniang Kabataan and some municipalities have a reserved seat for the IP Representative which is pursuant to the Republic Act 8371, or the Indigenous Peoples (IP) Rights Act of 1997, that calls for a Indigenous Peoples Mandatory Representative and it is formally certified by the concerned NCIP regional director, upon recommendation of the provincial or community service center head and shall serve for a period of three years from the date of assumption to office and can be re-endorsed for another term.
 Members may not serve for more than three consecutive terms.

 The Local Government Code provides for an additional three sectoral representatives representing: women, laborers, and any of the urban poor, indigenous cultural communities, disabled persons or another sector that may be identified by the Sangguniang Bayan; however, this provision still has to be implemented.

 Term, qualification and election

-Elected or regular members of the Sangguniang Bayan must at least be 18 years old on election day; the first-past-the-post voting system is used to elect these members.
+Elected or regular members of the Sangguniang Bayan must at least be 18 years old on election day; multi-member plurality voting is used to elect these members, in which voters may vote for as many candidates as the number of council seats.
 They are elected for a three-year term and may serve up to three consecutive terms.
 Elections are held simultaneously with the general elections held every three years since 1992.
 The term begins at noon of June 30 following election day, and ends at noon of June 30 of the third year.

 For the ex officio members, the term starts after their election of the municipal chapter of the organization (Sangguniang Kabataan or Liga ng mga Barangay), and ends on when their term as officer ends; barangay elections have been held irregularly, but are usually held every three years.

 For the IP representative, the term starts after their election, and ends three years thereafter.
 Members cannot be elected for three consecutive terms.
 Similar to other local officials in the Philippines, recall elections may be initiated by at least 25 percent of registered voters in the municipality against any regular Sangguniang Bayan member should they lose confidence with any of them.